 Notable clients beneﬁting from David's knowledge and experience include national and provincial governments, sovereign wealth funds, global pharmaceutical companies, ﬁnancial institutions, and numerous clients in the energy sector.
 He also has experience in helping high net worth individuals in a variety of sensitive matters.
 David sits on the Board of the Legal Aid Society and is actively involved in the Society's work.

-David has served in a number of leadership positions at the Firm.
+David has served in a number of leadership positions at the Firm, also in relation to the Firm's ESG and sustainability work.
 He has been head of the Firm's Disputes Section for the Americas and currently serves on the global Partnership Committee, the Firm's eight member, elected governance body.

 A global pharmaceutical company in a breach of contract and fraud case in Federal Court